 First off, what I love most is that this is the first time I’ve seen a bank link their incentive program to a “savings rate,” which as you probably know, is one of the most important factors in calculating your time to financial independence!

 Most of my friends (actually I’m guessing most people in the U.S.) still don’t know what a savings rate is!
-So it’s exciting to see financial institutions start using the same language us FIRE peeps use, and actually encouraging good FIRE practices.
+So it’s exciting to see financial institutions start using the same language us FIRE peeps use, and actually encouraging good personal finance practices.
 I hope other new fintech banks will start following suit, and continue spreading the 🔥🔥🔥🔥🔥🔥

 First, I’ll explain how the bank works and how the savings rate is calculated.
 Then I’ll talk about some good use case scenarios to take advantage of the 3% interest on your cash.